feliperobledo/tetris/blog.md

 This space is intended for me to talk about my daily progress.

+## August 26, 2021

+Moving on to create the iOS target.

+At the time of writing his tutorial, the author explains how a `*.storyboard` file is needed for the first splash screen shown when the app loads.
+Without this file, the app will report as only having a size of 480x320.

+For iOS we can't pull in the whole SDL2 framework, so instead we have to generate static libraries specifically for iOS.
+And we want 2 of these: 1 for the simulator, 1 for the actual device.
+The author gives us a solution in bash on how to do this.
+But SDL has changed, and the project structure the author assumes isn't quite what it is today.

+So I found the `README-ios.md` within SDL.
+In there I found instructions on what build scripts to run from the CLI if I want the single fat file for both the simulator and the device.
+So I adapted my bash script, and now it looks nothing how the author intended.

 ## August 25, 2021

 Picking up trying to generate the XCode project.
 I am trying to identify where in the `project.yml` I have an error.